frikkfossdal/dynamic_knobs/README.md

 # 01022021

-Made good progress on both parts assembly and testing of my initial prototype.
+Made good progress on both parts assembly and testing of initial prototype.
 At this point in time I have a working prototype of the setup; I have a working implementation of FOC on a knob that consist of 3D printed parts.
 But it is a rough build centered around a 3D printed shaft.
-For my next move I want to incorporate some real parts; a precission steel shaft with a bearing for support and a polulu mounting hub.
+For my next move I want to incorporate some real parts; a precission steel shaft with bearing for support and a polulu mounting hub.
 This should improve the knob feeling I'm longing for drastically.
 I've put together a parts list with supplier [here](https://docs.google.com/spreadsheets/d/1L6t7pLEjz3Pts3YDK6dYrAYIaIHmlakXx8iCuhCMrLw/edit?usp=sharing).

 I've updated the CAD model of the knob assembly to fit this new pattern.
 I will document this in more detail in future.
 Here is a quick screenshot from fusion: